Glasgow Warriors 29-20 Scarlets

 From the resulting penalty, the hosts took full advantage.
 Kicking to the corner instead of for the posts, a clean lineout win set up position to attack the Scarlets’ line.
 It was eventually left to Thomson to find the gap and touch down, the South African converting his own try to give his side a 13-3 advantage on the half-hour mark.

 That sparked the Scarlets into life, with last season’s beaten finalists pressing for a score before the break.
 The Warriors defence stood resolute in the face of the oncoming attack though, and when some outstanding counter-rucking presented George Horne with turnover ball, the scrum-half’s pass to Niko Matawalu saw the Fijian sprint from 22 to 22, relieving the pressure to a chorus of delighted home fans as the referee’s half-time whistle soon followed.

-Yet the hosts knew that they would need to keep their standards high in the face of the expected onslaught from the visitors.
+Yet Dave Rennie’s men knew that they would need to keep their standards high in the face of the expected onslaught from the visitors.
 The start to the second half, therefore, was the stuff of dreams for the Warrior Nation.
 Chris Fusaro’s turnover inside his own half allowed the ball to be spun wide to Ruaridh Jackson, who chipped into space.
 The bounce may have beaten the Glasgow full-back, but Nick Grigg was following up at pace to gather and race home for a try on his 50th cap for the club.
 Thomson was on target once more, and Glasgow led 20-3 just three minutes into the half.